Buddhist funeral: Tibetan traditions

 A person who is dying and who is recently dead will have for example the Tibetan Book of the Dead read to them (in the Nyingma tradition) to help guide them through the transition period (Tib.: bardo) between lives, easing attachments to this life and deepening bodhisattva wisdom.
 The corpse is either cremated or dismembered and fed to vultures (Tib.: jhator).

 Other Tibetan traditions have other special texts read and rituals performed, which may also be personalized to the specific (vajrayana) practice a person focused on during his/her life.
 As the bardo is generally said to last a maximum of 49 days, these rituals usually last 49 days.

 Death and dying is an important subject in Tibetan Buddhism as it is a most critical period for deciding which karma will ripen to lead one to the next rebirth, so a proper control of the mind at the death process is considered essential.
+Preparation for death is considered important because one's mental state at death may influence the subsequent rebirth process.

 After prolonged meditation, the meditator continues into the bardo or even towards enlightenment.
 Great masters are often cremated, and their ashes stored as relics in stupas.

 In Tibet, firewood was scarce, and the ground often not suitable for burial, so the unusual practice of feeding the body to vultures or other animals developed.
 Known in Tibetan as jhator and literally translated as "Alms to the Birds", this practice is known as Sky burial.
 One can see this also as an offering to these animals, a last act of generosity and detachment to one's own body.